Empire Neuropsychological Services, PLLC

 Please see the Forms page on this website to download the intake paperwork.
 A checklist of forms is found in the welcome letter there.

-• Pertinent medical and mental health records (i.e. records that document differences, diseases, or injuries that affect development).
-Please make copies and do not bring original documents.
+- Pertinent medical and mental health records (i.e. records that document differences, diseases, or injuries that affect development).
+Please scan or fax copies and do not bring original documents.

-• Previous psychological testing both private and school-based.
-Please make copies and do not bring original documents.
+- Previous psychological testing both private and school-based.
+Please scan or fax copies and do not bring original documents.

 What do I expect on the day of testing?

-Neuropsychological and Autism Spectrum Disorder testing takes between three and five hours usually on one day.
-Clients who are scheduled for more than three hours of testing will have a lunch break between a morning and afternoon session.
+Neuropsychological testing takes between four and five hours usually on one day with a lunch break.
 In some instances, testing may last slightly shorter or longer.
 For example, a very young child may need less time to finish while a person who works very slowly may need a bit more time.
-Parents may leave their child during testing or remain in the lobby as they wish.
-Children and young adults may bring water and snacks on the day of testing.
+Spending the entire day with your child helps me get to know them better.
+Parents may leave their child during testing or wait in reception according to their preference.
+Children and young adults should bring water and snacks on the day of testing.